-2. Low Fat, Lite, Calorie Free, Fat Free, O%, let’s just call it a chemical shit storm.
+2. Low Fat, Lite, Calorie Free, Fat-Free, 0%, let’s just call it a chemical shit storm.
 The food industry has a lot to blame in the fact that we’re all so confused about the right foods to eat.
-We’re overwhelmed with diet specific foods and in all honesty they’re so much worse for us than the original product.
+We’re overwhelmed with diet specific foods and in actual fact, they’re so much worse for us than the original product.
 Your body is a simple machine, it understands Fats, Proteins, Carbs, Fibres and Sugars, it doesn’t understand synthetic products created using chemical processes.
-So when you next think about purchasing a Fat Free product have a look at the ingredients list, Fat does not make you fat and if you don’t understand the ingredients, don’t let it enter your mouth!
+So when you next think about purchasing a Fat-Free product have a look at the ingredients list, Fat does not make you fat and if you don’t understand the ingredients, don’t let it enter your mouth!

 3. Skipping meals, for some reason we’ve all decided that eating less means we’ll have the body we desire.
 Not true.
 Think of your body like a beautiful car, it needs fuel to keep it going and so does your body.
 We burn around 120 calories per hour just simply functioning, add in any exercise, walking around the office, standing up or sitting down, anxiety and you could be burning far more.
-When you regularly skip meals and miss your daily calorie target your body panics and has to use up it’s safety stores, this doesn’t mean it suddenly decides to reduce your muffin top in actual fact its far more likely to head towards that muscle you so proudly created.
+When you regularly skip meals and miss your daily calorie target your body panics and has to use up its safety stores.
+This doesn’t mean it suddenly decides to reduce your muffin top in actual fact, it is far more likely to head towards that muscle you so proudly created.
 Aim to eat at least 3 balanced meals and one or two snacks per day when your body lets you know its hungry, feed your body and it will thank you.

-5. Drinks, quite often we forget how calorific our drinks really are, that peppermint mocha with cream and a gingerbread man on top can sometimes be higher than an actual meal.
-I always ask my clients to make a small change to their diet by concentrating on drinks first, swapping creamy drinks for black coffees, americaxnos or herbal teas.
+5. Drinks, quite often we forget how calorific our drinks really are.
+That peppermint mocha with cream and a gingerbread man on top can sometimes be higher than an actual meal.
+I always ask my clients to make a small change to their diet by concentrating on drinks first, swapping creamy drinks for black coffees, americanos or herbal teas.
 Not only is this a simple and effective change it leaves space for a far more satisfying sweet treat later in the day!